Antonino D'Ambrosio: Writing

 D'Ambrosio is the author of Let Fury Have the Hour: Joe Strummer, Punk and the Movement that Shook the World (2012) and A Heartbeat and a Guitar: Johnny Cash and the Making of Bitter Tears.
-(2009) A Heartbeat and a Guitar was chosen by The Philadelphia Inquirer as a "2009 Book of Note,", The Progressive "Favorite Book", The Boston Globe, among others.
+(2009) A Heartbeat and a Guitar was chosen by The Philadelphia Inquirer as a "2009 Book of Note", The Progressive "Favorite Book", The Boston Globe, among others.

 In 2010, D'Ambrosio collaborated with artist Shepard Fairey and Jeffrey Deitch on the book Mayday.

 In 2013, D'Ambrosio wrote the cover story "How the Creative Response of Artists and Activists Can Transform the World" for The Nation.

 Film and video

 D'Ambrosio has produced more than 15 documentaries, films, videos, and visual art pieces.
 His recent film includes No Free Lunch starring Lewis Black.
 In September 2008, it received a notice of cultural distinction in Vanity Fair.

 D'Ambrosio is the producer, writer and director of the feature film Let Fury Have the Hour.
 The film was an Official Selection of the 2012 Tribeca Film Festival.
-The film was received positively by The New York Times and Time Out New York's Joshua Rothkopf, Indiewire, PBS's POV, The Huffington Post, Complex magazine, and COOL magazine.
+The film was received positively by and Time Out New York's Joshua Rothkopf, Indiewire, PBS's POV, The Huffington Post, Complex magazine, and COOL magazine.

 D'Ambrosio received support from Rob McKay of the McKay Foundation and the Democracy Alliance for production of a documentary film based on Let Fury Have the Hour chronicling the movement of world citizenship.
 The film has many musical contributions from artists including Chuck D, Antibalas Afrobeat Orchestra, Ocote Soul Sounds, Sean Hayes, Tommy Guerrero, Boots Riley, Tom Morello, Wayne Kramer, Billy Bragg and others.
 The film also features many of today's most creative thinkers and artists including playwright Eve Ensler, author Edwidge Danticat, scientist Jonah Lehrer, novelist Hari Kunzru, international human rights advocate Jack Healey, choreographer Elizabeth Streb, poets Staceyann Chin and Suheir Hammad, environmentalist Van Jones, and more.
 The film's score was composed by Wayne Kramer.
 The film includes original artwork from Shepard Fairey and animation by Seth Tobocman.

 In 2014, D'Ambrosio was the executive producer of Look Again to the Wind: Johnny Cash's Bitter Tears Revisited, a tribute album.

 In 2015, D'Ambrosio participated in the musical transmedia Soundhunters produced by a_BAHN and broadcast on the Franco-German channel Arte.
 D'Ambrosio directed the film Speak the way you breathe in which he directed the musician Luke Vibert.